 Before we get into what to eat before exercising, let’s talk about the benefits of not eating anything pre-workout or ‘fasted exercise.’
 When you workout while fasting, like first thing in the morning before breakfast, it activates your sympathetic nervous system (SNS).

 Seems like we should all be exercising on an empty stomach, right?
 Not so fast.

 There are a variety of factors that play a role in whether it’s suitable for an individual to exercise while fasting, such as age, pregnancy, medications, medical history, hormone imbalances, level of fitness, etc. I believe the best approach is to listen to your body!

 If you’re a morning exerciser…

 Matcha is high in antioxidants and contains L-theanine, an amino acid that helps to improve focus and mental alertness.
 Matcha provides prolonged energy without the crash of coffee and has been shown to help the body burn fat.

 It helps fight fatigue, boosts strength and stamina, can improve exercise performance and expedite recovery from hard workouts.
 Add ½ teaspoon of cordyceps powder to your matcha, or mix up a Four Sigmatic Cordyceps Hot Cacao or Coffee.

 Chia seeds are tiny powerhouses that counteract inflammation, increase energy, reduce fat, and give you more endurance power.
 They’re easy to digest, especially when soaked in almond or coconut milk overnight to make chia pudding.
-They’re a great source of protein and healthy fat to fuel your workout.
+They’re a great source of plant-based protein and healthy fat to fuel your workout.

 Try this delicious berry smoothie pre-workout.
 It’s a great combination of protein, fat and low-sugar carbs.
 I used MCT oil as the healthy fat because medium-chain triglycerides (MCTs) are a special type of fatty acids which are quickly absorbed by the body and efficiently converted to fuel for immediate use.
 MCTs have been shown to enhance thermogenesis (heat production) in the body, thereby promoting fat burning.